FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 <a href="https://app.twgtl.com/login">Login</a>
 ```

 Next, we need to write the controller for `/login` in the application.
-Here's a simple JavaScript snippet using NodeJS that accomplishes this:
+Here's a simple JavaScript snippet using NodeJS/Express that accomplishes this:

 ```javascript
 router.get('/login', function (req, res, next) {